SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

-# Introduction
+---
+title: Connect to an Office 365 Group
+description: Connect SharePoint team sites to an Office 365 Group ms.date: 03/23/2018 ms.prod: sharepoint
+---

+# Connect to an Office 365 Group

 Being able to connect an Office 365 group to an existing SharePoint site is important if you want to modernize that site.
 Once connected to an Office 365 group your site can benefit from all other group connected services like Microsoft Teams, Planner etc. This also brings your "classic" site a step closer to being a like the current modern team site, which by default is connected to an Office 365 group.

 The process to connect an existing site to a new Office 365 group is called "groupify".
 You can "groupify" your site from the user interface, site per site which might be good for smaller environments.
 However (larger) customers often want to offer a consist experience to their users and therefore want to perform a bulk "groupify" of their sites.
 In the article you'll learn how to prepare for such a bulk "groupify" and how actually make it happen.

-> [!NOTE]
+> [!IMPORTANT]
-> The option to connect an Office 365 group to an existing site is currently in preview.
+> The option to connect an Office 365 group to an existing site is **not** yet available and will be released during Q2 of calendar year 2018.

 ## What does "groupify" do to your site